-Most of you must have started preparing for CAT 2015 some months ago.
+CAT 2023 will be held in November 2023.
 Some of you would have even started as early as a year ago.
 And few of you must be waiting for the right time.
-For such students and everyone else, who aspire to crack CAT 2015, we are suggesting some important tips and tricks here.
+For such students and everyone else, who aspire to crack CAT 2023, we are suggesting some important tips and tricks here.

-Those of you, who have not started preparing for the CAT 2015, may be because you think there is a lot of time left and you can start preparing from tomorrow then dear aspirant – TOMORROW NEVER COMES….
+Those of you, who have not started preparing for the CAT 2023, maybe because you think there is a lot of time left and you can start preparing from tomorrow then dear aspirant – TOMORROW NEVER COMES….
 So Start Now!

 Or if you are wondering whether it is too late to start now, ask yourself two questions:

 • Have you passed your secondary and higher secondary exams, especially the Math’s exam?

 • Do you remember the Grammar that your English teacher in school drilled into you?

 If yes, then the remaining days are more than enough for you to prepare for CAT and make it to any of the best b-schools.

 It is rightly said, "He who fails to plan, plans to fail".
 Nobody can undermine the importance of planning when doing any important task, and if it means preparing for the CAT exam, you should be even more careful.

 So, go and get yourself a balanced study plan, assign yourself time limits and some chapters to study every week so that you are able to complete your syllabus in time.

 To score well, you need to know what sections the test paper consists of.
 CAT consists of Quantitative Ability or mathematical aptitude, Verbal Ability or your English language skills, Data Interpretation or your analytical skill and Logical Reasoning to test your logical thinking.